algolia/docsearch/docs/src/faq.md

 ### Why do I have duplicate content in my results?

-This can happen when you have several urls pointing to the same content, for example with `./docs`, `./docs/` and `./docs/index.html` or even both `http` and `https` in place.
+This can happen when you have more than one urls pointing to the same content, for example with `./docs`, `./docs/` and `./docs/index.html` or even both `http` and `https` in place.

 This can be fixed by `stop_urls` to all the patterns you want to exclude.
 The following example will exclude all urls ending with `/` or `index.html` as well